Petar Šegrt

-Petar Šegrt (born 8 May 1966) is a Croatian football coach and former player.
+Petar Šegrt (born 8 May 1966) is a Croatian football coach and former professional player.
 He was most recently the head coach of the Tajikistan national team.

 Early life

 Petar Šegrt was born in the town of Đurđevac in SR Croatia in 1966.
 His parents immigrated to Germany with Šegrt's older brother in the 1970s, leaving Šegrt behind to be raised by his grandmother.

 Playing career

 A defender, Šegrt started his senior career in 1984 playing for FV Calw.
 He also played for FV Plochingen, TSV Schwaikheim, SV Allmersbach, FC Walldorf and Waldhof Mannheim Amateure.
 After his first injury, while he was recovering from the operation, he started as junior coach of FV Calw, while he was only 17 years old.
-Because of his second knee injury, he had to finish playing at 1993, while he was 27 years old.
-The same year Šegrt graduated for UEFA 'B' Coaching Licence in Ruit, Germany, and started his coaching career.
+Because of his second knee injury, he had to quit playing in 1993, when he was 27 years old.
+The same year Šegrt graduated his UEFA 'B' Coaching Licence in Ruit, Germany, and started his coaching career.